rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 - To display a web page it asks the database for the data it needs to display it (`HTML`, `CSS` & `JavaScript`) & enriches them with this data
 - To serve "static" files like images or `csv` text files it shares them directly via `NGINX`

-Refreshing a "useful" file of sensor readings requires much more time to run.
+"Big" requests, like refreshing a "useful" file export, require much more time to run.

-When I first joined this team one had to wait however long it took (30 seconds to 5 minutes) to generate this file.

-So I created a periodic `Python` job to pre-generate these "useful" files for users, so this wait time could be skipped -
+When I first joined this team one had to wait however long it took (30 seconds to 5 minutes) for these "big" requests to complete.
+So where possible I created a periodic `Python` job to pre-generate the output of these "big" requests so this wait time could be skipped -

 ![useful-files-to-user-via-database-entry.svg](/assets/images/2023-11-16-stationmanager/useful-files-to-user-via-database-entry.svg)

 One could click a "Manual Refresh" button to save a "flag" to the database marking the file to be re-generated the next time a job was run.
 This job could only process one file at a time.